parkerdavis1/birdsmakesound/blog/life-bird-500/index.md

 <section class="add-space">

 The next morning we decided we ought to try again.
 The scenery was still spectacular, the weather sunny and cool, our minds fresh and caffeinated.
 Taking our time birding along the creek, we lingered in patches of morning sun.
-Dara, a local birder, caught us basking and shared that she, along with most of the group from the night before, had just seen the bird up trail.
+Dara, a local birder, caught us basking and shared that she, along with most of the group from the night before, had just seen the bird up the trail.

-We walked with more urgency.
+We set off with a bit more urgency.
 We heard a series of loud down-slurred calls in the distance that sounded an awful lot like the Kentucky Warbler recordings we had listened to in preparation.
-Once we were about where we'd heard it we stopped, looking and listening, anticipation building with each passing Ruby-crowned Kinglet and rustling leaf.
+Once we were about where we'd heard the calls we stopped, looked, and listened.
+Anticipation grew with each passing Ruby-crowned Kinglet and rustling leaf.
 Eventually a blob of yellow and olive emerged, black-masked, foraging in the undergrowth.

 </section>